 Absolute limits on local setpoint adjustment (Section 5.3.2.5.b)

-Window switches
+[YES WIN]Window switches

 Demand limit

-Occupancy sensors.
+[YES OCC]Occupancy sensors.
 Change of setpoint by occupancy sensor is added to change of setpoint by any demand limits in effect.

 Local set-point adjustment.
 Any changes to setpoint by local adjustment are frozen at the onset of the demand limiting event and remain fixed for the duration of the event.
 Additional local adjustments are ignored for the duration of the demand limiting event.